-The following rehabilitation guidelines are specific to patients who have undergone an advanced meniscus repair of a radial, root or horizontal cleavage tear.
+The following rehabilitation guidelines are specific to patients who have undergone a standard meniscus repair.
 Please refer to the Ohio States Sports Medicine website for rehabilitation guidelines specific to other procedures and conditions, as appropriate.
+If the patient has undergone a meniscus repair for a root, radial or horizontal cleavage tear, please refer to the Advanced Meniscus Repair Clinical Practice Guideline.